WDI-SEA/css-airbnb/.github/PULL_REQUEST_TEMPLATE.md

 Completeness Level (1-5):

-What did you think of this deliverable?:
+Do you have any remaining questions about this deliverable?: